setuvora/Oscillating-Boolean-Network-Generator/README.md

 # Oscillating-Boolean-Network-Generator
-Oscillating Boolean Network Generator to look for behaviors exhibited by biological systems
+## 'Life-like' properties of randomly generated boolean networks

 It is unclear whether the sophistication of biological systems is driven by the additive action of many singular parts (such as individual protein molecules) or by the network topology of their interactions (such as cell signaling networks that exist between individual proteins).
 The latter view is supported by the fact that Boolean logic networks have been used to model complex biological systems for decades.
-A classic example here is the cell cycle network, whose cycling behavior is largely dictated by its network topology and is maintained over an astonishingly large swath of parameter space.
+A classic example here is the cell cycle network, whose cycling behavior is largely dictated by its network topology and is maintained over an astonishingly large swath of parameter [space](https://www.pnas.org/doi/10.1073/pnas.0305937101).

 What "life-like" behaviors can be obtained simply by generating random boolean logic networks?
 Let's assume cycling behavior is "life-like" (real life examples could include: cyclic pattern generator activity in the central nervous system of metazoans, oscillating activity of transcription factors, and segmented morphogen gradient patterns during development).